 Move product data onto Shopify easily with PIM

-When you use a PIM for Shopify, all your product data is centralized.
-As opposed to scattered on various spreadsheets to input or import into Shopify, all you have to do is add Shopify as a sales channel to your PIM.
+When you use a PIM tool for Shopify, all your product data is centralized.
+As opposed to scattered on various spreadsheets to import into Shopify, all you have to do is add Shopify as a sales channel to your PIM.
 From there, all the data is pushed onto the Shopify platform.